Meeting with Guv on VC appointment in universities fruitful: Mamata | Education

 - India

-West Bengal Chief Minister Mamata Banerjee held a meeting with Governor Dr CV Ananda Bose on Monday evening on the appointment of permanent vice-chancellors in the state's universities and described it as fruitful.
+West Bengal Chief Minister Mamata Banerjee held a meeting with Governor C V Ananda Bose on the appointment of permanent vice-chancellors in the state's universities, and described it as fruitful.

 ''The meeting went well.
-Discussions are fruitful,'' Banerjee said after coming out of the meeting, which lasted for nearly an hour in Raj Bhavan.
+Discussions are fruitful,'' Banerjee said after coming out of the meeting on Monday evening, which lasted for nearly an hour at the Raj Bhavan.

 The governor and the Mamata Banerjee government have been locked in a war of attrition over various issues including the appointment of vice-chancellors in state-run universities.
-The higher education department has claimed the orders appointing VCs were illegal as the governor had not consulted the department before making the appointments.
+The higher education department has claimed the orders appointing VCs were illegal, as the governor did not consult the department before making the appointments.

+On a Supreme Court ruling on the issue, she said the verdict has two phases.

-''One is to fix the issue of the interim vice-chancellor and the other one is to set up a committee of five members for the appointment of the vice-chancellors.
-We have no differences,'' the chief minister said.
+''One is to fix the issue of the interim vice-chancellor, and the other one is to set up a committee of five members for the appointment of the vice-chancellors,'' the chief minister added.

-The state government filed a case in the Supreme Court which ordered a meeting of lawyers to prepare the final draft of the list of names proposed for the appointment of vice-chancellors in several universities and the Attorney General should initiate the meeting.

-In a recent ruling involving Kerala, the apex court while hearing a case about the reappointment of Kannur University vice-chancellor said the governor is not a mere titular head.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)